Storms turned South Dakota’s skies green: Here’s why

-SIOUX FALLS, S.D.
-(KELO) — As a storm front moved into South Dakota’s Sioux Falls on Tuesday, night seemed to fall early, as 3:00 p.m. saw dark skies cast into a deep and eerie shade of green.
+SIOUX FALLS, S.D. — As a storm front moved into South Dakota’s Sioux Falls on Tuesday, night seemed to fall early, as 3 p.m. saw dark skies cast into a deep and eerie shade of green.

 But what causes this foreboding shade of green?
 According to Earthsky.org, the sky normally appears blue due to the process of refraction.
 “During the day, particles in the air scatter more violet and blue light, and our eyes are more sensitive to blue.”